wasp-lang/wasp/web/docs/tutorials/todo-app/auth.md

 Ok, that was easy!

 To recap, so far we have defined:
-- `User` entity.
+- The `User` entity.
-- `app.auth` field, thanks to which Wasp gives us plenty of auth functionality.
+- The `app.auth` field, thanks to which Wasp gives us plenty of auth-related functionality.

 ## Adding Login and Signup pages